DeepLearnXMU/LiteSearch/README.md

 # LiteSearch

-Code for reproducing results in the LiteSearch paper.
+This repository contains the code for the paper "LiteSearch: Efficacious Tree Search for LLM" (AAAI 2025).

 ## Getting Started